colineto/lunatech-assignment/README.md

 # LunaTech Assignment - LunaFactory

 ## The project
-This project is an API that enables querying products from an external API.
+This Scala PLay2 project is an API that enables querying products from an external API.
 It allows applying filters and specific queries on them.

-### External API used for that project
+#### External API used for that project
 The external API is LunaFactory available at http://factory.lunatech.fr/
 Documentation : http://factory.lunatech.fr/docs/swagger-ui/index.html?url=/assets/swagger/swagger.json#/
 To connect you'll need to add your header to the request.
 It corresponds to two environnement variables :